 • Initial Meeting with Priest

 Couples planning to marry should call the church office to schedule an appointment with Fr.
-Hank or Fr.
+Guillermo or Fr.
 Ramundo at least 9-12 months prior to the planned wedding date.

 • Counseling Sessions

 Counseling sessions are required for all couples planning to marry at St. Andrew.
 The priest will discuss the sessions with you and work with your schedules.

 • What must I do to reserve the church for my wedding date?

 Please call the church office to determine the availability of the church on your desired wedding date.
-It may be officially reserved ($50 deposit) when the priest gives his approval.
+It may be officially reserved ($50 deposit) only when the priest gives his approval.
 The church fee is $600.
 A separate gift may be given to the priest or deacon.

 • For additional details, click here.